qzc438/ontology-llm/docs/DEBUGGING_LOG.md

 sudo apt --fix-broken install
 ```

-#### 2. Fix the results of Conference Track are not in line with the OAEI results:
+#### 2. How to when the results of Conference Track are not in line with the OAEI results?
 - Remove the mappings different from the equivalence.
-- Remove non-distinct mappings that appear twice.
+- Remove the non-distinct mappings that appear twice.
-- Removed all mappings between oboInOwl name-spaced concepts.
+- Remove all mappings between oboInOwl name-spaced concepts.
 For example, the following 8 mappings need to be removed from Agent-OM results:
 ```
 <map>